Lille Metro: Construction of Line 1

 Construction started in 1978, and the first section was opened on 25 April 1983 between Quatre Cantons ("Four Townships") and République.
-On 2 May 1984 line 1 was completed, with a length of 13.5 km (8.5 km underground), linking CHR B Calmette (centre hospitalier régional: "regional hospital centre") to Quatre Cantons via Gare de Lille Flandres.
+On 2 May 1984 line 1 was completed, with a length of 13.5 km (8.5 km underground), linking CHR B-Calmette (centre hospitalier régional: "regional hospital centre") to Quatre Cantons via Gare Lille-Flandres.

 Line 1 extension and the creation of a second line

-While line one opened in April 1983 between 4 Cantons and République; it was extended, with the extension from République and C.H.R.
-B Calmette opening on 2 May 1984.
+While line one opened in April 1983 between Quatre Cantons and République; it was extended, with the extension from République and CHR B-Calmette opening on 2 May 1984.
 The cost of opening the first line in both its phases cost about 2 billion Francs.

 Construction of line two began in April 1985.
-A depot was opened on the second line at Villeneuve d'Ascq, after the terminus of the line Saint Philibert in Lomme.
+A depot was opened on the second line at Villeneuve-d'Ascq, after the terminus of the line Saint-Philibert in Lomme.
 Line one became operational in late 1988 with testing being carried out for four months.
 In 1989, COMELI which runs the metro merged with COTRALI, which runs the bus and tram networks into a unified public transport body.

 Line 2 opened on 3 April 1989 and it connects Lille with its two large suburban towns, Roubaix and Tourcoing, reaching CH Dron (centre hospitalier: "hospital centre") near the Belgian border on 27 October 2000.
 It is 32 km long with 44 stations.
 Both lines have platform screen doors at all stations, being the second metro to have platform doors, after the Saint Petersburg Metro.

 The section between Lille and neighbouring towns of Roubaix and Tourcoing was built and opened in four stages.
 The first extension was inaugurated on 5 May 1994; the underground section has a length of 500 m and connects the Euralille business area to the rest of Lille.

 The third part is the longest to be opened, making about 13 km.
 It became operational in March 1999 and commissioned on 18 August that year.
-This section goes through the towns of Villeneuve d'Ascq, Wasquehal, Croix, Roubaix and stops in downtown Tourcoing.
-Though the route is mainly underground, the metro runs on a 1.3 km viaduct between the stations of Fort Mons and Jean-Jaures.
+This section goes through the towns of Villeneuve-d'Ascq, Wasquehal, Croix, Roubaix and stops in downtown Tourcoing.
+Though the route is mainly underground, the metro runs on a 1.3 km viaduct between the stations of Fort de Mons and Jean-Jaurès.
 The final section was inaugurated on 27 October 2000 by Prime Minister Lionel Jospin.